Pilates beginner: ring exercise

 Raises on demi-pointes

-To strengthen your calves and improve your balance, stand up straight with your feet parallel to each other.
-Stand up on your hips, then slowly lower yourself back down.
+To strengthen your calves and improve your balance, stand upright with your feet parallel.
+Rise onto the balls of your feet, then slowly lower yourself back down.
 Repeat several times.

 Squats with a ball